THE SMOD TAPROOM IS REOPENING ON MARCH 11TH/12TH.

 It’s worth noting that the Saint Mars of the Desert taproom is not a full-service pub, it’s a place to experience the beers we make here at the brewery (much in the same way you would find a winery only serving their wines on site).
 We welcome all, and as passionate beer makers of course we want visitors to enjoy the fruits of our labour above all.
-We do stock a limited range of soft drinks, cider and wine, plus some great snacks (nothing extravagant, just packets!).
+We stock a limited range of soft drinks, cider and wine, plus some great snacks (nothing extravagant, just packets!).
 You are welcome to order delivered food if you are sitting outside.

 Here are a few overly-flattering quotes about our taproom to get you in the mood…